How to Make the Supercorder Straight Flute

 25° (?) to right

-The diameter of the holes depends on the post's anchor diameter and threads.
+The diameter of the post holes depends on the post's anchor diameter and threads.
 On my own instrument it looks like I used pillars of a scrapped clarinet.
 They're about 4 mm in diameter.
 I don't remember about the threads (and at the moment I decline to disassemble the keys including the pillars).

-For those pillars I made myself, I probably used #6 AWG solid nickel-brass or brass wire cut into short pieces, and threaded them with #10-24 threads, which would mean a drill bit of about 9/64 inches and a #10-24 "bottoming" or "blind hole" tap to drill the holes and cut the threads into the wood.
+For those pillars I made myself, I probably used #6 AWG solid nickel-brass or brass wire or rod cut into short pieces, and threaded them with #10-24 threads, which would mean a drill bit of about 9/64 inches and a #10-24 "bottoming" or "blind hole" tap to drill the holes and cut the threads into the wood.
 (More in the "Making The Keys" chapter.)

 Tone holes with keys have a special surround.
 The key pad has to seal against a flat surface, in contrast to the fingers which can cover over the slight curve of the round body.
 The surround is a slight depression drilled in with a special drill.
 (Look at a clarinet or an oboe.)
 I made my pad surround drills by shaping flat "spade" drill bits to the shape I wanted with a file, and soldering a little piece of round brass pipe to the center.
 The pipe keeps the bit centered on the hole without drilling out any more on the sides of the tone hole.